meekostuff/HTMLDecor/README.md

 hide the page until all decor-resources are loaded *or* 1000 milliseconds (1 second) have elapsed, whichever comes *first*.

-If autostart is turned off, HTMLDecor can be manually started by calling `Meeko.stuff.decorSystem.start()`.
+If autostart is turned off, HTMLDecor can be manually started by calling `Meeko.decor.start()`.

 ### From localStorage and sessionStorage
 When debugging a page you probably don't want to modify the page source to change HTMLDecor options,